 Join me for a binaural soundwalk exploring and listening to soundscapes inspired by the spaces surrounding the Peace Wall.

-Please bring a mobile device (with access to the internet) & headphones, I will only have a few extra headphones with me.
+Please bring a mobile device (with access to the internet) and headphones.

 **there is no specific order to the soundscapes**